 Many people have a habit of taking aspirin on a daily basis out of a belief that it is good for the body.
-However, recent studies suggest that instead of benefiting the body, aspirin can actually end up causing some serious damage.
+However, recent studies suggest that instead of benefiting the body, it can actually end up causing some serious damage.

 The three studies